sedol1339/files/papers.md

-2023 Enhancing knowledge graph construction using large language models `85 2023 Exploring large language models for knowledge graph completion `79 2023 Graph-toolformer: To empower llms with graph reasoning ability via prompt augmented by chatgpt `79 2023 Retrieval-Generation Synergy Augmented Large Language Models `64 2023 Dense X Retrieval: What Retrieval Granularity Should We Use? `62 2023 Shall We Pretrain Autoregressive Language Models with Retrieval?
+2023 Enhancing knowledge graph construction using large language models `85 2023 Exploring large language models for knowledge graph completion `79 2023 Graph-toolformer: To empower llms with graph reasoning ability via prompt augmented by chatgpt `79 2023 A survey on long text modeling with transformers `65 2023 Retrieval-Generation Synergy Augmented Large Language Models `64 2023 Dense X Retrieval: What Retrieval Granularity Should We Use? `62 2023 Shall We Pretrain Autoregressive Language Models with Retrieval?
 A Comprehensive Study `60